Retirement Systems: General Description

 Voluntary Retirement—When federal employees meet the age and service requirements for a voluntary retirement, they may retire at any time with an immediate, full annuity.
 (This kind of voluntary retirement also is known as a “standard” retirement.)
 For CSRS-covered employees who meet the general eligibility requirements (see above), voluntary retirement is an option once the following minimum age and creditable service requirements are satisfied: age 62 with five years of service; age 60 with 20 years of service; and age 55 with 30 years of service.

 FERS-covered employees who meet the general minimum requirement (i.e., five years creditable service) are eligible for a standard or voluntary retirement once they meet certain minimum age and service requirements.
 The combinations for unreduced FERS benefits are: age 62 with five years of service, age 60 with 20 years of service, and minimum retirement age, or MRA (which ranges between 55 and 57, depending on year of birth) with 30 years’ service.
 Reduced annuities are payable at the MRA for those with between 10 and 29 years of creditable service.
 See CSRS and FERS: Basic Annuity Computations in Section 4 of this chapter.
 (Note: FERS employees may retire after completing 10 years of service and reaching their MRA, and may postpone receipt of benefits in order to reduce or eliminate the reduction, as described below.)

 Deferred Retirement—This is another form of retirement that normally is taken on an optional basis.
-Under CSRS, former employees who leave their money in the retirement fund are eligible for an annuity that starts at age 62 if they have completed at least five years of creditable civilian service and were covered by CSRS for at least one year within the two-year period immediately before separating.
+Under CSRS, former employees who leave their contributions in the retirement fund are eligible for an annuity that starts at age 62 if they have completed at least five years of creditable civilian service and were covered by CSRS for at least one year within the two-year period immediately before separating.

 Under FERS, former workers who have completed five years of creditable service and leave their contributions in the retirement fund are eligible for deferred benefits.
 Unreduced deferred benefits are payable at age 62, age 60 with 20 years of service, or at the minimum retirement age with 30 years of service.
-Separated workers electing the deferred benefit at the MRA with at least 10 but fewer than 30 years of service will have their annuities reduced by 5 percent for each year of age (5/12 percent per month) that they are under age 62.
+Separated workers electing the deferred benefit at the MRA with at least 10 but fewer than 30 years of service will have their annuities reduced by 5 percent for each year of age (5/12 percent per month) that they are under age 62 when it begins.

 Disability Retirement—Federal and postal workers covered by CSRS or FERS who become unable to continue in their federal or postal positions because of the onset of a disabling condition generally are eligible for a disability retirement.
 Under CSRS and FERS, federal and postal employees no longer able to perform in their positions (or other vacant positions at the same grade or pay level) are assumed to be disabled for federal or postal service, even though they might be able to hold some other job.
 This definition of disability is different than that used by Social Security (see Social Security Disability Benefits in Section 9 of this chapter).